Ted, Donita and Sam’s Story

 Five years ago I made the life changing decision to become an addiction counselor and help others step onto this path that leads to wholeness.
 I have been registered as a registered addiction specialist (RAS) since 2012 and acquired my certification as an Addiction Treatment Counselor (CATC) in 2014.
 Twenty-five years later I am still active in my own recovery and look forward to helping you and your loved ones step onto this path of restoration.
 Again I say welcome.

 My name is Sam and I started my journey into recovery February 25th of 2013 and enjoy a wonderful life as a result.
 I am an addict and my drug of choice was oxycontin.
-I’ve suffered from depression since I was a teenager, at that age life is difficult enough without your brain not doing some of the things it should.
-I used drugs as a crutch to feel normal, and at first they did an excellent job of making me feel okay.
-Before long I became physically dependent and couldn’t function without getting high.
+I’ve suffered from depression since I was a teenager; at that age, life is difficult enough without your brain chemistry being off balance.
+I used drugs as a crutch to forget the feelings of loss, trauma and self-loathing.
+At first they did an excellent job of making me feel okay but before long, I became physically dependent and couldn’t function without getting high.
 I wanted out but didn’t know what to do, fortunately my family intervened in my life and convinced me to seek treatment.
-In treatment Gary Bettencourt was my counselor and lead me to understanding why I felt the need to use and gave me the tools to change my life.
-Today I have a over three and a half years of sobriety thanks to the guidance I received from Gary.
-With the inspiration I have from seeing what Gary was able to do in my life, I decided to become a certified counselor.
+Thankfully, getting treatment lead me to understanding why I felt the need to use and gave me the tools to change my life.
+Today I have over five years clean from substances thanks to the guidance I received and the work i’ve been willing to put in.
+Having my life change so drastically for the better inspired my family and I to provide the best treatment experience possible for our community.
 Don’t be afraid of treatment, life is so much better sober!

 I knew from an early age that I was going to be a statistic, a numerical piece of data on a chart; but for so many years that chart consisted of adverse figures.
 That lifestyle fostered a negative environment and hopeless dreams of ever getting clean.
 I had always used my family as evidence of why I had no hope in changing or becoming a successful member of society because my idea of success was gun charges and drug sales.
 Today I’ve created a new image for myself, living positively on a daily basis and creating healthy opportunities for my family and myself, so I can show them that the past can be left in the past.
 History has its place but the future holds no boundaries.
 In short, I’ve learned through these experiences that grateful addicts don’t use.